TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Group/Properties/InternalType.rst

       This will create a field where folders can be attached to the record.

    db
       This will create a field where database records can be attached as references.
-As it is the default it can be ommitted.
+As it is the default it can be omitted.

-   There is no default value, the property is required.

 .. deprecated:: 9.5
    The internal types `file` and `file_reference` have been deprecated with